Robert Crumb: Early life (1943–1966)

-Robert Crumb was born August 30, 1943, in Philadelphia to Catholic parents of English and Scottish descent, spending his early years in West Philadelphia and Upper Darby.
-His father, Charles Vincent Crumb (January 16, 1914–April 24, 1982), authored the book Training People Effectively.
+Robert Crumb was born August 30, 1943, in Philadelphia to Catholic parents of English, Scottish, and Polish descent, spending his early years in West Philadelphia and Upper Darby.
+His father, Charles Vincent Crumb (January 16, 1914 – April 24, 1982), authored the book Training People Effectively.

-His mother, Beatrice Loretta Crumb (née Hall) (June 1, 1920 – May 29, 1997), was a housewife who reportedly abused diet pills and amphetamines.
+His mother, Beatrice Loretta Crumb (June 1, 1920 – May 29, 1997), was a housewife who reportedly abused diet pills and amphetamines.
 Crumb's parents' marriage was unhappy and the children were frequent witnesses to their parents' arguments.
 The couple had four other children: sons Charles Vincent Crumb Jr. (March 13, 1942 – February 1992) and Maxon Crumb (b.
-1945), both of whom suffered from mental illness, and daughters Carol (April 15, 1941 – May 20, 2020) and Sandra (1946 – 1998).
+1945), both of whom suffered from mental illness, and daughters Carol (April 15, 1941 – May 20, 2020) and Sandra (1946–1998).
 The family often moved between Philadelphia and Charles's hometown, Albert Lea, Minnesota.
 In August 1950, the Crumbs moved to Ames, Iowa.
 For two years, Charles, a Marine Corps sergeant, was an instructor in the Naval R.O.T.C. program at Iowa State College.
 The family moved to Milford, Delaware, when Crumb was twelve and where he was an average student whose teachers discouraged him from cartooning.

 Inspired by Walt Kelly, Fleischer Brothers animation and others, Crumb and his brothers drew their own comics.
 His cartooning developed as his older brother Charles pushed him and provided feedback.
 In 1958 the brothers self-published three issues of Foo in imitation of Harvey Kurtzman's satirical Humbug and Mad which they sold door-to-door with little success, souring the young Crumb on the comic-book business.
-At fifteen, Crumb collected classical jazz and blues records from the 1920s to the 1940s.
+At fifteen, Crumb collected classic jazz and blues records from the 1920s to the 1940s.
 At age 16 he lost his Catholic faith.